 'Mighty Times' these were, as the saying goes.
 People who were my neighbours got recording contracts.
 Hugh Romney, a sort of stand up comic, became Wavy Gravy of the Hog Farm and the psychedelic bus.
 Someone you were sitting next to in a coffee house could become a folk star by the next time you got around there.

-I had an interview with John Court, who was Albert Grossman's right hand man.
+I had an interview with John Court, who was Albert Grossman's right-hand man.
 Grossman had Dylan, Odetta, Ian and Sylvia and Peter Paul and Mary under his management wing.
 My interview didn't come to anything in the end but for about two weeks most of my friends were kissing me off.
-I guess they figured I'd do the same to them once I got on the golden trail.
+I guess they figured I'd do the same to them if I got on the golden trail.
 Life's like that.

 The Reunion of Victoria Spivey and Lonnie Johnson at Gerdes Folk City

-I remember especially a song of Lonnie's, not a blues but it stuck in my head,
+I remember especially a song of Lonnie sang, not a blues but it stuck in my head.

 What a difference the sunshine can make to flowers..."

 He wrote that one and had a hit with it.
 He also claimed to have written 'Careless Love'.
 He might have.
 He was a composer.
 He might have adapted it and written more lyrics.
 He felt strongly about this.
 Lonnie Johnson was a kind and gentle man, a gentleman in the southern fashion.
 I had sung one of my songs on the open stage during intermission.
 He heard me and was kind enough to tell me that he liked it.
 I appreciated that then, and I still do.